-The major risks identified were those relating to rising inflation, geopolitical tensions and the legacy effects of the Covid-19 pandemic on the UK economy and commercial property market over the period of the assessment.
+The major risks identified were those relating to high inflation, rising interest rates, other recessionary pressures and the lead up to a general election over the period of the assessment.
 In the ordinary course of business, the Board reviews a detailed financial model on a quarterly basis, including forecast market returns.
 This model allows for different assumptions regarding lease expiries, breaks and incentives.
 For the purposes of the viability assessment of the Group, the model covers a five-year period and is stress tested under various scenarios.

 The Board considered a number of scenarios and their impact on the Group's property portfolio and financial position.
 These scenarios included different levels of rent collection, occupier defaults, void periods and incentives within the portfolio, and the consequential impact on property costs and loan covenants.
-All lease events and assumptions were reviewed over the period under the different scenarios including their impact on revenue and cash flow.
-Forecast movements in capital values were included in these scenarios including their potential impact on the Group's loan covenants.
-The Group's long-term loan facilities are contracted to be in place throughout the assessment period, while the Board has assumed that the Group will continue to have access to its short-term facilities.
+All lease events and assumptions were reviewed over the period under the different scenarios, including their impact on revenue and cash flow.
+Forecast movements in capital values were included in these scenarios, including their potential impact on the Group's loan covenants.
+The Group's longterm loan facilities are contracted to be in place throughout the assessment period, while the Board has assumed that the Group will continue to have access to its shortterm facilities which expire in 2025.
 The Board considered the impact of these scenarios on its ability to continue to pay dividends at different rates over the assessment period.

-These matters were assessed over the period to 31 March 2027 and will continue to be assessed over rolling five-year periods.
+These matters were assessed over the period to 31 March 2028 and will continue to be assessed over rolling five-year periods.

-The Directors consider that the stress testing performed was sufficiently robust that even under extreme conditions the Company remains viable.
+The Directors consider that the stress testing performed was sufficiently robust and that even under extreme conditions the Company remains viable.

-Based on their assessment, and in the context of the Group's business model and strategy, the Directors expect that the Group will be able to continue in operation and meet its liabilities as they fall due over the five-year period to 31 March 2027.
+Based on their assessment, and in the context of the Group's business model and strategy, the Directors expect that the Group will be able to continue in operation and meet its liabilities as they fall due over the five-year period to 31 March 2028.